 More About The Bells

 The current bells were cast by John Taylor and Co of Loughborough and were installed in 1949.
 More details are shown below.

-Prior to 1949 the Cathedral had a ring of ten bells 15cwt in F. The back six were cast by Rudhall of Gloucester and four trebles added in 1852 cast by Mears & Co of Whitechapel Bell Foundry, London.
+Prior to 1949 the Cathedral had a ring of ten bells 15cwt in F. The back six were cast by Rudhall of Gloucester and four trebles were added in 1852 cast by Mears & Co of Whitechapel Bell Foundry, London.

 Hear & See The Bells Ringing

 - Plain Bob Royal

 - Ringing on Maundy Thursday for the visit of Her Majesty The Queen and the Duke of Edinburgh

 - Firing during the inauguration of the Right Reverend Julian Tudor Henderson as the ninth Bishop of Blackburn

 - Further ringing at Blackburn Cathedral following the visit of Her Majesty the Queen and the Duke of Edinburgh